PADI Open Water Diver

 Where does the course take place?

 We generally operate out of Makena Landing Beach Park in Kihei for the first two days of the course.
 It is a beautiful and peaceful location with clean restrooms, a small beach, grass and parking.
 The course is always dependent on oceanic conditions, and we may have to relocate to other sites which is up to the instructor.
-The final day of the course takes place on our boat so that all students can experience what it's like to dive off a boat.
+If you chose to upgrade your last day, then the final day of the course takes place on our boat so that all students can experience what it's like to dive off a boat.

 How many students are in the course?